 - parameter The parameter interval was here taken to be (0, 1).
-Here s takes over the role of the time parameter. - parametrize [= parameterize] a curve parametrized on the interval [0, 1] - paraphrase The motivation for the results of this section is the following result of John (paraphrased slightly to suit our purposes). - parenthesis [pl. parentheses; see also: bracket] With no parentheses, \lor and \land take priority over the group operation. the expression in parentheses - part [see also: role] This is part of a larger project to study the Galois groups of periodic points of arbitrary polynomial maps.
-[Or: This is a part] • Part of the conclusion is that F moves each z closer to the origin than it was. • The equality f = g, which is part of Theorem 2, implies..... • This is the hard part of Jones's theorem. • The 'if' part is straightforward. • Translations have already played an important part in our study of Fourier transforms. • The key part is to show that the submanifolds U_k fit together to form a complex submanifold. • Mary Lane deserves our special thanks for her part in bringing this volume to a successful completion. • Definition 3 is motivated in part by certain differential operators to be introduced in Section 3. • This paper, for the most part, continues this line of investigation. • the greater $\langle significant/substantial/principal/central/indispensable/integral/easy \rangle$ part partial As a partial answer to that question, we prove:..... • However, it is not known when L(S) is weakly amenable; for some partial results, see [BS].

-partially [= partly] Research partially supported by NSF Grant No. 23456.

-- particular [see also: specific, concrete, notably] When it is necessary to emphasize one particular coordinate, we write.....
+Here s takes over the role of the time parameter.
+Now N(H, G) has a binomial distribution with parameters (m, L). - parametrize [= parameterize] a curve parametrized on the interval [0, 1] - paraphrase The motivation for the results of this section is the following result of John (paraphrased slightly to suit our purposes). - parenthesis [pl. parentheses; see also: bracket] With no parentheses, \lor and \land take priority over the group operation. the expression in parentheses - part [see also: role] This is part of a larger project to study the Galois groups of periodic points of arbitrary polynomial maps.
+[OR This is a part] Part of the conclusion is that F moves each z closer to the origin than it was.
+The equality f = g, which is part of Theorem 2, implies.....
+This is the hard part of Jones's theorem.
+The 'if' part is straightforward.
+Translations have already played an important part in our study of Fourier transforms.
+The key part is to show that the submanifolds Uk fit together to form a complex submanifold.
+A large part of this paper is therefore devoted to obtaining good bounds for Fourier coefficients.
+Mary Lane deserves our special thanks for her part in bringing this volume to a successful completion.
+Definition 3 is motivated in part on the following lemma which we present without proof.
+This paper, for the most part, continues this line of investigation. the greater (significant/substantial/principal/central/indispensable/integral/easy) part - partial As a partial answer to that question, we prove that.....
+However, it is not known when L(S) is weakly amenable; for some partial results, see [BS].
+If p > 2 then Theorem 2 satisfactorily solves the 'conjugation invariants' problem for the mod p Steenrod algebra, in marked contrast to the partial solution available when p = 2. - partially [= partly] Research partially supported by NSF Grant No. 23456. - particular [see also: specific, concrete, notably] When it is necessary to emphasize one particular coordinate, we write.....
 The probability that any particular edge is a bond is 2p.
 Rather than discuss this in full generality, let us look at a particular situation of this kind.
 Here the constants of proportionality depend on the particular curve being considered.
 One might hope that in the particular case of the GL energy, this could be established, but we do not see an easy path to such a conclusion.
 In particular, E contains a copy of l_1 .
-So we must in particular show that sets like this are not added. - particularly [see also: especially] This realization is particularly convenient for determining.....
+[NOT "Particularly, E contains"] So we must in particular show that sets like this are not added.

+- particularly [\neq in particular; see also: especially] This realization is particularly convenient for determining.....
 Although standard, the notion of a virtual vector bundle is not particularly well known.
 We make the following provisional definition, which is neither general nor particularly elegant, but is convenient for the induction which is to follow.
-There is also a decrease in clustering as n increases, particularly for normally distributed X. - partition 1 Intuitively, entropy of a partition is a measure of its information content-the larger the entropy, the larger the information content. a partition of unity subordinate to the covering $\{U_i\}$
+There is also a decrease in clustering as n increases, particularly for normally distributed X. - partition 1 Intuitively, entropy of a partition is a measure of its information content-the larger the entropy, the larger the information content. a partition of unity subordinate to the covering $\{U_i\}$ [OR subordinated]

-${\bf 2}$ We can partition [0,1] into n intervals by taking.....
+2 We can partition [0, 1] into n intervals by taking.....